TNDC2002/PEproject/documents/report.md

 ### **3.1.
 Project Overview**

-_SmashBruh_ is an movie rental website that aims to transform the way people discover and rent movies.
+_SmashBruh_ is an movie rental web application that aims to simplify the way people discover and rent movies.
 Our project aims to provide options for users to view the information related to movies and shows.
-They also have the choice to choose which movie or show to rent and have their rented information saved for later use.
+They also have the choice to choose which movies or shows to rent and have their rented information saved for later use.
+The web app also allows users to perform actions such as liking and rating, which can be viewed, easily accessed and managed.

 ### **3.2.
 Objective**